sablier-labs/docs/docs/concepts/protocol/02-linear-streams.md

 title: "Linear Streams"
 ---

-Linear streams are the simplest form of streams one could think of: **a straight line, up and to the right.**
+Linear streams are the simplest type of stream.
+They follow a straight line that goes up and to the right on a graph, which corresponds to the identity function $f(x) = x$.

-If you were to plot them on a graph, you would see a straight line to the right corresponding to the $f(x) = x$ function if you know your math.

-With linear streams, the same fraction of the total amount being streamed is streamed over to the recipient every second.
-In other words, **the payment rate never changes**.
-This allows for greater predictability and is also very easy to understand because of how intuitive it is.
-Just picture a straight diagonal line going up towards the right, that's how simple it is.
+With linear streams, the payment rate remains constant, meaning that the same fraction of the deposit amount is streamed to the recipient every second.
+This provides greater predictability and is very easy to understand because of how intuitive it is.
+Imagine a diagonal line going up and to the right – that's how simple it is.

-Now to make things more spicy, we added a variant of the old school linear stream: **linear cliff streams**.
-The only difference with the traditional linear stream, is that the linear cliff streams begins with a cliff, obviously.
-This means nothing will be streamed in the beginning, then suddenly a specific amount if streamed over to the recipient, and from there the stream works just like a traditional linear stream.
+## Cliffs

+It is possible to add a **cliff** to a linear stream, which sets a cut-off point for releasing assets.
+Prior to the cliff ,the recipient cannot withdraw any assets, although the stream continues to accrue them.
+After the cliff, the stream operates like a typical linear stream.

-This is a great fit if you are looking to vest tokens, as it allows you to, for example, have a 1-year cliff, and then 3 years of linear streaming.
-If the stream is meant for an employee, you can set it as cancellable so that if the employee leaves your company during the stream, you can stop it at any time by cancelling it.
+Cliffs a great fit if you are looking to vest ERC-20 assets, as it allows you to, for example, have a 1-year cliff, and then 3 additional years of linear streaming.
+If the stream is meant for an employee, you can make it cancellable so that if the employee leaves your company during the stream, you can cancel it at any time and recover the assets not streamed already.

+This feature is especially useful for vesting ERC-20 assets, as it allows you to have, for example, a 1-year cliff, and then 3 additional years of linear streaming.
+If the stream is for an employee, you can make it cancellable so that if the employee leaves your company during the stream, you can cancel it at any time and recover the assets that have not yet been streamed.